 Alaska Sea Grant Research Grants

-As part of our mission to enhance the wise use and conservation of Alaska’s marine, coastal and watershed resources through research, education and extension, Alaska Sea Grant supports a number of formal, peer-reviewed research projects on a two-year cycle.
-A Request for Proposals is normally issued in the fall of each even-numbered year for two-year projects to begin early in the next even-numbered year.
-We anticipate that our next call for proposals will be in December 2018.
+As part of our mission to enhance the sustainable use and conservation of Alaska’s marine, coastal and watershed resources through research, education and extension, Alaska Sea Grant supports a number of formal, peer-reviewed research projects on a two-year cycle.

 We anticipate that approximately $500,000 per year will be available for this solicitation.
 Based on review of the pre-proposals, approximately 10–15 invitations to submit full proposals may be issued.
-Normal project duration is no more than two years, with project budgets (not including graduate student funding) roughly averaging $100,000.
+Normal project duration is no more than two years, with project budgets averaging roughly $100,000, not including graduate student funding.
+Two years of graduate student support will be provided in addition to the project budget for each funded project.
 Because Sea Grant funds are subject to annual federal appropriations, all awards are subject to the availability of funds.

 Program Summary and Priorities